krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

            }

 3. generic value in the [libdefaults] section.

     ::

        [libdefaults]
            pkinit_anchors = DIR\:/usr/local/generic_trusted_cas/

+.. _pkinit_identity:

-Specifying pkinit identity information
+Specifying PKINIT identity information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The syntax for specifying Public Key identity, trust, and revocation
-information for pkinit is as follows:
+information for PKINIT is as follows:

 **FILE:**\ *filename*\ [**,**\ *keyfilename*]
     This option has context-specific behavior.